 - WILDLIFE CROSSING: Watch for animals.
 Wildlife is abundant and animals treat the back roads as their own.

-- Try an exotic local dish.
-Unusual meats such as elk and buffalo are found on many menus.
+- TRY EXOTIC LOCAL DISHES: Unusual meats such as elk and buffalo are found on many menus.
 Chile verde, a pepper stew, is also popular.